 Expand your knowledge and experience in the field of medical science in the beautiful Latin American countryside.
 Work alongside trained medical professionals in a community where your assistance is truly appreciated.
 Earn up to 30 hours of community service while building your skills in real clinical settings.

 For this program TFT partners with a non-profit organization dedicated to improving the health of families in the developing world through innovative and self-sustainable health improvement programs.
 We will help provide access to medical care for underprivileged and medically underserved families in Costa Rica.
 This program will involve a multidimensional strategy to best serve the community including clinical services, extensive community outreach efforts and health education programs.

 Participants will get hands-on experience in the healthcare field, work in global health initiatives and get to be a part of sustainable development.
 We will work side-by-side with medical professionals who are on the front lines of providing health care to communities in need.*

-Some of the hands-on projects available on-site may include collecting vitals, assisting with mobile clinics, helping with pharmaceutical organization, working with a program for adults with disabilities, and organizing health education meetings, and making a difference for a community in need.
+Some of the hands-on projects available on-site may include collecting vitals, assisting with mobile clinics, helping with pharmaceutical organization, working with a program for adults with disabilities, and organizing health education meetings.
 To complement our hard work we will also experience the adventurous and culturally relevant aspects of Costa Rica that make it one of the most coveted destinations in Central America to visit.

 Zipline through lush rainforests, visit an animal rehabilitation center specializing in herpetology, view a green volcanic lake, hike to a half dozen waterfalls and even learn to surf in the locally acclaimed surfing village of Jaco.